someengineering/resoto.com/versioned_docs/version-2.X/getting-started/install-resoto/aws/cloudformation.md

 import CloudFormationButton from '@site/src/components/CloudFormationButton';
 ```

-The Resoto CloudFormation template is the most direct way to get a production-grade setup.
+The Resoto CloudFormation template is the easiest way to get a production-grade setup.

 ## Prerequisites